vojtech-pail/ghg-emissions/README.md

 ## 3 Exploring the data
 First I had to understand what is the structure of the data and how the comparison of the two different datasets would look like.

 The data about emissions related to agriculture and food systems are maintained by the Food and Agriculture Organization of the United Nations and can be downloaded from their [website](https://www.fao.org/faostat/en/#data/GT) (further abbreviated as FAO).
-The FAO dataset contains not only agrifood systems data but the emissions data of all the IPCC sectors as well
+The FAO dataset contains not only agrifood systems data but the emissions data of other sectors that some countries have to report to the international panel for climate change (further abbreviated as IPCC) as well.

+The second organisation that gathers data about greenhouse gas emissions is Climate Watch.
+In my simplified scenario, this is the organisation with more precise numbers about emissions.
+The data can be downloaded either directly from their [website](https://www.climatewatchdata.org/data-explorer/) or accessed via API.

 ### FAO data